pnieves2019/MAELAS/README.md

 ```

 ----------------------------------------------------------------------------------------------------
-Step 3: Generation of VASP files for the calculation of anisotropic magnetostriction coefficients
+Step 3: Generation of VASP files for the calculation of anisotropic magnetostrictive coefficients
 ----------------------------------------------------------------------------------------------------

 Copy the relaxed ```POSCAR``` and ```POTCAR``` in the same folder where you want to generate the input files for VASP run.
 In the terminal, after going to this folder then type